Skip to main content

 News Literacy: Vital for Democracy

-Everyday, Americans are bombarded with news and information from television, radio, newspapers, as well as from social media, such as Facebook, YouTube, Twitter and more.
+Everyday, Americans are bombarded with news and information from television, radio, newspapers, and social media.

 This abundance has created unprecedented challenges to being well-informed.
 How truthful is our news?
 How can we tell fact from opinion?
 Are we hearing and passing along information that is reliable?